Recovering shared structure from multiple networks with unknown edge distributions: Problem Setup and Notation

 In all of these examples, there are several inference questions we may wish to ask.
-In this work, we focus on \begin{enumerate} \item recovering the matrix $P$, \item recovering $X \in \R^{n \times d}$ when $P = X X^T$, \item recovering community memberships when $P$ corresponds to a stochastic block model \citep{HolLasLei1983}. \end{enumerate} Given that the observed graphs $\AA{1},\AA{2},\dots,\AA{N}$ differ in their noise structure, the question arises on how to combine these graphs to estimate $P$ (or $X$ or the community memberships).
-When the observed graphs are drawn i.i.d.\ from the same distribution, the sample mean $\Abar = N^{-1} \sum_{s=1}^N \AA{s}$ is quite natural, and has been studied in \cite{TanKetVogPriSus2016}.
-However, in our more general setting, one would naturally want to somehow de-emphasize noisier observations.
-We are thus interested in how to choose data-dependent weights $\{ \what_s \ge 0 : s=1,2,\dots,N \}$ with $\sum_{s=1}^N \what_s = 1$ so that the weighted mean estimate $\Ahat = \sum_{s=1}^N \what_s \AA{s}$ is optimal in some sense, or at least provably better than the sample mean $\Abar$.
+In this work, we focus on \begin{enumerate} \item Recovering the matrix $P$; \item Recovering $X \in \R^{n \times d}$ when $P = X X^T$; \item Recovering community memberships when $P$ corresponds to a stochastic block model \citep{HolLasLei1983}. \end{enumerate} Given that the observed graphs $\AA{1},\AA{2},\dots,\AA{N}$ differ in their noise structure, the question arises as to how to combine these graphs to estimate $P$ (or $X$ or the community memberships).
+When the observed graphs are drawn i.i.d.\ from the same distribution, the sample mean $\Abar = N^{-1} \sum_{s=1}^N \AA{s}$ is a natural estimate of $P$, and has been studied in this context in \cite{TanKetVogPriSus2016} and in a related test statistic in \cite{CheJosLinZhoKol2020}.

+However, in our more general setting, where individual networks and/or edges may be more noisy than others, de-emphasizing noisier observations will lead to a more reliable estimate of $P$.
+We pursue this by choosing data-dependent weights $\{ \what_s \ge 0 : s=1,2,\dots,N \}$ with $\sum_{s=1}^N \what_s = 1$ so that the weighted mean estimate $\Ahat = \sum_{s=1}^N \what_s \AA{s}$ is optimal in some sense, or at least provably better than the sample mean $\Abar$.

-\begin{remark}[Positive semi-definite assumption on $P$] {\em Throughout this paper, we will make the additional assumption that the expectation $P \in \R^{n \times n}$ is positive semi-definite, so that $P = X X^T$ for some $X \in \R^{n \times d}$, and focus on the low-rank case $d \ll n$.
-The positive semi-definite assumption can be removed using the techniques in \cite{RubPriTanCap2017}, at the cost of added notational complexity.
-Thus, for ease of exposition, we confine ourselves to the case where $P = X X^T$, bearing in mind that our results can be easily extended to include all low-rank $P$. } \end{remark}
+\begin{remark}[Positive semi-definite assumption on $P$] {\em In what follows, we make the additional assumption that the expectation $P \in \R^{n \times n}$ is positive semi-definite, so that $P = X X^T$ for some $X \in \R^{n \times d}$, where $d \le n$.
+This assumption can be removed using the techniques in \cite{RubPriTanCap2017}, at the cost of added notational complexity.
+Thus, for ease of exposition, we confine ourselves to the case where $P = X X^T$, bearing in mind that our results can be easily extended to any $P$. } \end{remark}